-Bar Hedaya is depicted as a professional, rather than amateur, dream interpreter.
-His name, probably a nickname, הדיא, is Aramaic for “hawk”; this may reflect his occupation, since hawks are known for their excellent vision.
+Bar Hedaya is depicted as a professional, rather than an amateur, dream interpreter.
+His name, probably a nickname, הדיא, is Aramaic for “hawk”; this may reflect his occupation since hawks are known for their excellent vision.
 So too, dream interpreters can see things hidden from regular people.
 The hawk moniker may also point to the great violence that can accompany the act of dream interpretation; Bar Hedaya attacks and harms the dreamer just as a hawk pounces on its prey.

-Sages and Dream Interpreters:
+Sages and Dream Interpreters

 In constructing the drama, the story posits that both sages dream the very same dream which they recount together to Bar Hedaya.
 This draws our attention to the peculiar processes of dream interpretation, as Bar Hedaya offers two different, indeed, opposite interpretations to the very same text.

 With this in mind, let us examine the first dream and pair of interpretations: